Tree Canopy Assessment & Prioritization

 Explore the tree canopy of LA County using our Tree Canopy Data Viewer

-The data from the LA County assessment provides valuable information on the extent and location of our urban forest canopy, which can help guide decision-making.
-Along with collaborators, CURes has begun to conduct community-based tree canopy prioritizations in Southeast Los Angeles County.
+The data from the LA County assessment provided valuable information on the extent and location of our urban forest canopy, which helped guide decision-making.
+Along with collaborators, CURes conducted community-based tree canopy prioritizations in Southeast Los Angeles County.